open-telemetry/opentelemetry-specification/specification/resource/semantic_conventions/cloud.md

 | `gcp` | Google Cloud Platform |
 <!-- endsemconv -->

-Note: When used in serverless function, all `cloud` resource attributes MAY also be used as span attributes.
+When used in serverless function, some or all `cloud` resource attributes MAY also be used as span attributes.
 Some FaaS APIs do not provide a way to detect those attributes from the environment - they are passed as function parameters, available after the TracerProvider is instantiated; that makes it impossible to use them in a Resource.